 Please join Denver Adaptive Divers as we celebrate our students, instructors, dive buddies and friends.
-We will be gathering for an al fresco dinner at Crestmoor Community Association where we will be raising money to train, certify, equip, and send on dive trips people with physical and cognitive impairements.
+We will be gathering at the new Rockley's Event Center in Lakewood where we will be raising money to train, certify, equip, and send on dive trips people with physical and cognitive impairements.
 Getting certified for scuba not only provides a new freedom of movement, it is also life-changing.

 We humans are weightless underwater.
 For most able-bodied divers it feels like flying.
 For those with physical and other disabilities, it feels like freedom.
 That’s why we developed the Denver Adaptive Divers program – to provide those for whom gravity is a punishing limitation with the opportunity to escape the confines of their bodies.